 KLM is the world’s first airline to openly encourage people to take the train – and for that they’ve won my utmost respect.
 On average, a passenger on a train emits significantly less CO2 than an airline passenger.

-Not all airlines are the same when it comes to carbon emissions
+Not all airlines are the same when it comes to carbon emissions or attempting to fly responsibly

 On my KLM flight from Delhi to Amsterdam, I discovered that being sustainable doesn’t mean compromising on comfort